Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

 - Samuel's 1,405 receiving yards (82.6 per game) lead all receivers on the 49ers.
-He's been targeted 121 times and has registered 77 receptions and six touchdowns.
+He's been targeted 121 times and has collected 77 receptions and six touchdowns.

-- Samuel has seen the ball thrown his way nine times in the red zone this season, 14.3% of his team's 63 red zone pass attempts.
+- So far this season, 23.5% of the 514 passes thrown by his team have gone Samuel's way.

-- The 49ers, who rank 12th in the NFL in points scored, have dropped back to pass 50.7% of the time while running the ball 49.3% of the time.
+- With nine targets in the red zone this season, Samuel has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Cowboys.